markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 ![](https://shelly.cloud/wp-content/uploads/2020/03/know_base.png)

-**How openHAB andShelly 2.5 provide an enhance experience when controlling rollers**
+**How openHAB and Shelly 2.5 provide an enhance experience when controlling rollers**

 ## Use Case

 ![](images/oh_image1.png)   ![](images/oh_image2.png)   ![](https://shelly.cloud/wp-content/uploads/2020/06/shelly25.jpg)

-More and more people have rollers, which are equipped with a motor and button control improving your convince when operating the shutter.
+More and more people have rollers, which are equipped with a motor and button control improving your comfort when operating the shutter.

 This use case description covers the following aspects
 - Operate the roller manual as usual - don't loose some of those features when bringing in the Shelly